windhike/ecom-backend-php/README.md

-My-ecom-backend is an part of an e-commerce web server application open source project.
+Ecom-backend is an part of an e-commerce web server application open source project.
 Whole project include 3 parts: backend, frontend and CMS.
 Backend implement by PHP with ThinkPHP framework.
 Frontend implement by Wechat(WX) mini-programm with WX version JS,HTML,CSS.